puutaro/CommandClick/README.md

 #### History

 This feature is basic and great feature in `Command Click`.
-This always allow you to select current directory and mode which used, as if you look in Android's backstack feature's history. torigger by left botom history button clicked.
+This always allow you to select current directory and mode which used, as if you look in Android's backstack feature's history.
+Torigger by left botom history button clicked.
 And more you look in url history by long press where you visited url (Afterward noting, switchable url history with history, or url history with button script exec)
-* history item display mecanizm {current_app_dir}__({current_shellscript}) (when exist current shellscript, edit execute is `Always`)
+* history item display mechanism {current_app_dir}__({current_shellscript}) (when exist current shellscript, edit execute is `Always`)

 #### Change term size